EltonZhong/TheRollingStones/source/_posts/code/kotlin/KotlinMultiPlatformSetup.md

   - Code
 categories:
   - code
-desc: Detailed for setting up with kotlin-js, to create a extuable node.js application.
+desc: Detailed for setting up with kotlin-js, to create an executable node.js application.
 date: 2018-12-18 6:37:45
 ---

 # Kotlin multiplatform
 Kotlin multiplatform`(Below we call it kotlinmp for short)` is a feature released in Kotlin1.2.
-Kotlinmp make you able to `write once, compile everywhere`:
+Kotlinmp makes you able to `write once, compile everywhere`:
-> You can write same kotlin code and use it in Jvm(of course), Javascript(`Both broswer and node.js`), Native project(`Android, iOS, linux...etc`)
+> You can write same kotlin code and use it in Jvm(of course), Javascript(`Both browser and node.js`), Native project(`Android, iOS, linux...etc`)

 ## Quick start

-Setting up is not diffcult.
-Follow link below and you can easily start your own mp project.
+Setting up is not difficult.
+Follow the link below and you can easily start your own mp project.
 [Start Kotlin multiplatform with gradle](https://www.kotlincn.net/docs/reference/building-mpp-with-gradle.html#setting-up-a-multiplatform-project)